aptos-labs/developer-docs/docs/move/book/variables.md

 Any local declared with `let` is available for any subsequent expression, _within that scope_.
 Scopes are declared with expression blocks, `{`...`}`.

-Locals cannot be used outside of the declared scope.
+Locals cannot be used outside the declared scope.

 ```move
 let x = 0;